-The Coalition for Racial Equality and Rights has many years of experience in delivering and researching the benefits of race equality training.
-This includes our previous publication Considerations for Race Equality Training (now out of print) and development of a training for trainers handbook as part of the European INAR partnership.1 Building staff capacity to address racism and racial inequality is crucial, however our experience has shown that organisations often find it challenging to make the best use of the training opportunities offered.
-We also developed a set of principles on evaluating anti-prejudice interventions on behalf of the Equality and Human Rights Commission, and the evidence on this clearly shows that lessons about what works to challenge racism and reduce racial inequality have not yet been learned.2,3
+The Coalition for Racial Equality and Rights has many years of experience in delivering, and researching the benefits of, race equality and anti-racist training.
+This includes our previous publication Considerations for Race Equality Training (now out of print) and development of a trainers' handbook as part of the European INAR partnership.1

+Building staff capacity to address racism and racial inequality is crucial, however our experience has shown that organisations often find it challenging to make the best use of the training opportunities offered.
+We previously developed a set of principles on evaluating anti-prejudice interventions on behalf of the Equality and Human Rights Commission,2 and the evidence on this clearly shows that lessons about what works to challenge racism and reduce racial inequality have not yet been learned.3

-Establishing whether race equality training will be effective for your organisation can be difficult.
+Establishing whether anti-racism training will be effective for your organisation can be difficult.
 The emphasis is often on simply providing some kind of training, rather than planning to reach a desired outcome.
 This means that in many cases, organisations who have invested in this are left feeling underwhelmed by the lack of impact.
-This discourages them from future investment in staff development on race equality.
+This discourages them from future investment in staff development on race and racism.

-In Scotland's public sector, very few organisations regularly provide training that directly addresses race equality issues.
-Our engagement with a number of public bodies has shown that, whilst half had provided some kind of all-staff training on race equality, this was most commonly as part of a short e-learning programme on generic equality matters (background research for the development of this publication included a review of Public Sector Equality Duty reports, and a snapshot survey of the views of staff with equality and/or training responsibilities in Scotland's public sector.
-Summaries are available at
+In Scotland's public sector, very few organisations regularly provide training that directly addresses race equality issues or anti-racism.
+Our engagement with a number of public bodies has shown that, whilst half had provided some kind of all-staff training on race equality, this was most commonly as part of a short e-learning programme on generic equality matters.
+Unfortunately, evidence shows that short e-learning programmes are not effective for creating behaviour change, especially amongst white male employees.